Violent Crime Lawyer in Tipton County, TN

 Violent crime encompasses many different offenses.
 However, no matter what you have been charged with, you can trust our dynamic team of attorneys at Huffman Mason, PLLC to bring our individual perspectives to your case and strategize a strong defense to lower your penalties to a minimum and help you retain as many of your rights after conviction as possible.

-What are Violent Crimes?
+What are Considered Violent Crimes in Tennessee?

 Tennessee state law defines violent crime as any offense in which the alleged perpetrator has physically harmed or threatened to harm another person or their property.